 - Another affordable program with self-paced learning, Coursera hosts low-cost digital marketing courses taught by professors at accredited universities.

 - edX is another popular online learning platform with university courses.
 Their self-paced courses come from top schools like Harvard and MIT, and even big tech companies like Microsoft.
-Students can choose to learn the fundamentals or dive deeper into specific topics, like digital marketing.
 Learn more about edX in our review.

 - Similarly, online educational resources Udacity and Springboard offer low-cost, self-paced courses in digital marketing, web dev, data analytics, and many other tech topics.
 Learn more about Udacity and Springboard in our reviews.